Best Business Debt Consolidation Loans in 2025

 What is a business debt consolidation loan?

-A business debt consolidation loan replaces all your existing debt into one loan with one monthly payment.
+A business debt consolidation loan helps you streamline all your existing business debts into one loan with one monthly payment.

 Consolidating business debt could help your business save money and free up cash flow.
 You could potentially lower your interest rate or get more manageable payments.

-• Business debt consolidation loans: Business debt consolidation most traditionally comes in the form of a small business term loan.
+Business debt consolidation typically comes in the form of a small business term loan.
 These loans can come from traditional financial institutions, like banks and credit unions, or online lenders.
 Each of these providers may offer a loan specific to debt consolidation or a small business loan that can be used for a variety of purposes, including consolidating debt.

 Business debt consolidation vs. refinancing a business loan

-It’s important to note that business debt consolidation is different from refinancing business debt.
-Refinancing allows you to replace an existing loan with a new one that has better terms, but it doesn’t give you the opportunity to combine multiple sources of debt into one.
+Business debt consolidation is different from refinancing business debt.
+Refinancing allows you to replace a single existing loan with a new one that has better terms, but it doesn’t allow you to combine multiple debts.

 How to consolidate business debt